city/mediamover/README.md

 # mediamover
 uses rsync to move movies from the sourcefolder by looking thru all movies up to two directories deep.
-Then deletes the original
+Then deletes the original.

+Requirements:

+Python3
+rsync